genestack/user-tutorials/source/guide/using-genestack-import_include.rst

   specific to an organism phenotype according to statistical significance (filtering based on p-value) (.gpr, .txt, .tsv, .xls);
 - **Gene Signature Database** — a list of annotated gene sets, that can be used in enrichment analysis (.gmt).

+..
+Two new file types:
+..
+Gene List: store a list of genes with possibly additional annotation
+..
+Gene Expression Signature: store a list of genes and expression pattern (Log FC) with possibly additional annotation

+..
+Two formats are accepted:
+.. .grp file of genes in separate lines.
+This is imported as Gene List.
+.. .tsv file.
+If the file contains both gene names and log fold changes, it is imported
+.. as Gene Expression Signature.
+If the file only contains gene names, it is imported
+.. as Gene List.
+The importer will look at the headers of the .tsv file to try to detect
+.. which columns may correspond to gene names or log fold changes (common variations are
+.. supported such as ‘gene’/ ‘symbol’ for gene names, and ‘logFC’/’log fold change’ for log
+.. fold changes).
+If it fails to detect them, the user will be asked to manually choose the
+.. file type and specify the file headers corresponding to gene names or log fold changes.
+..
+Gene symbols and Ensembl/Entrez gene IDs are currently supported for gene names.

 When you import files that are detected as raw sequencing or microarray data, Genestack automatically creates a **dataset**, a special type of folder, and adds the assays to it.
 Additional documents in any format (e.g. PDF, Word, text, etc.)